 That’s an Edmond Gwenn quip, but comedy doesn’t have to be difficult.
 No matter your style or genre, humor endears you to your readers.
 You need to inject humor into everything you write.
 Even the most serious thriller needs to let the reader take a breath once in awhile.
 This workshop studies examples of humor, and give you some practice writing it, using your own voice and style.

-• How To Draft A Novel — A Spirited Debate Between Pantsers and Plotters [Panel]
+Plotting Panel — A Spirited Debate Between Pantsers and Plotters

 Does the thought of outlining your novel evoke images of a straitjacket?
 Does facing a blank screen with no idea of your plot make your hands sweaty?
 Does the idea that your characters should whisper in your ear seem a little far-fetched?
 Does an outline take the fun out of the writing?
 Every novelist has different rituals and procedures, but one way often works better than another.
 Listen to a panel of writers discuss why (and how) they’ve chosen to write by the seat of their pants or to invest time in an outline before drafting their manuscript.
 Adapt the best of both strategies to make that first draft a bit easier.